Healthy Foods To Gain Weight – Why can’t you do it?

 You can find ways to test allergies all sorts of ways online.
 I highly recommend looking that up.

-Just as quickly as I found out I was allergic to milk, is just about as quickly as I stopped buying it.
+I then stopped buying milk.
 With this information, I also lost what I thought might be my only ticket to gaining weight quickly.

 I started buying supplements instead.
 As it turns out, they are made with whey protein, a derivative of milk.
 So I had to stop with that as well.

-Scanning the supermarket to try to find something that might be of used to help me gain weight was a giant pain in the butt.
+Scanning the supermarket to try to find something that might be of use to help me gain weight was a giant pain in the butt.
 I wanted something healthy, but also jam-packed full of nutrients, that was also light on my tummy.
-Turns out… That doesn’t exist.

 I learned to gain weight I need three main things in droves.